+Utamaro Kitagawa (1753–1806), a representative of the golden period of the ukiyoe print, was a master of the female portrait, in the genre known as bijinga, or pictures of beauties.
+He created an ideal of the Japanese woman, primarily the courtesan – the prostitute elevated to the rank of goddess.
 His art usually attracts such descriptions as ephemeral, elusive, mysterious, and sensually beautiful.
 Utamaro is a mysterious artist himself; we know very little about him.
-He is perhaps the best-known Japanese artist in Europe and the world over, recognizable despite the cultural differences.
+At the same time, he may be the best-known Japanese artist outside the country, recognizable despite the cultural differences.

-Wojciech Weiss (1875–1950), one of the major representatives of the Young Poland movement and Polish Japanism, sometimes referred to as ‘the Cracovian Japonist’, observed nature with attention and sensitivity, making pictorial notes of its various manifestations, in accordance with the rhythms of the four seasons of the year.
+Wojciech Weiss (1875–1950), one of the major representatives of the Young Poland movement and Polish Japanism, sometimes referred to as ‘the Cracovian Japoniste’, observed nature with attention and sensitivity, making pictorial notes of its various manifestations, in accordance with the rhythms of the four seasons of the year.
 On small pieces of canvas and paper, he sketched and painted flowers and birds – wild and cultivated – as well as fruits and vegetables.
 He created a kind of herbal, containing precise, almost botanical depictions of his favourite plants.
 These included nasturtiums, irises and water lilies, due to their decorative form, also coltsfeet and poppies, as well as sunflowers – blooming, yielding fruit, and withering.
 Many of these depictions emanate sadness and reflection on transience.
-The Manggha Museum has been assembling a collection of Polish Japanism – works inspired by Japanese art – since 2005.
-The pieces shown in this exhibition are part of a unique collection, one of a kind in Poland.

 HONARARY CONSUL OF JAPAN